 Clarification Statement: Students should be able to discuss leaders from all walks of life.
 These may include people they know from personal experience (e.g., teachers, leaders of activities at a girls’ and boys’ club or scout group, religious leaders) and ones they learn about from reading and viewing (e.g., leaders in stories and biographies about leaders in the United States and other countries).
-They discuss what it means to have “character” as a leader: to be honest, unselfish, show courage, and act for the common good, rather than just out of self-interest.
+They discuss what it means to have “character” as a leader: to be honest, caring, unselfish, courageous, and act for the common good, rather than just out of self-interest.
 From this discussion, they draw up a list of the desired qualities of a good leader.

-Give examples of how members of a group make fair decisions or choose leaders by voting.
+Give examples of why members of a group who hold different views need ways to make decisions, and explain how members of a group can make fair decisions or choose leaders by voting.

 For example, students get practical experience in the concept of democracy by discussing and voting on what the responsibilities of class leaders should be, then voting to elect class leaders for the day or week.